 They also have this on the kids’ menu which will be great for picky eaters, because it comes with a small portion of chicken and a healthy portion of mac & cheese.

 This is also another entrée we all agreed on at Docking Bay 7.
-The Braised Shaak Roast is served only during dinner hours.
-It’s a beef pot roast with cavatelli pasta, wilted kale, and mushrooms.
+The Batuuan Beef Pot Roast is a beef pot roast with cavatelli pasta, wilted kale, and mushrooms.
 The pasta was fine, but the pot roast had a good flavor and the meat was pretty tender.
 I’m not a huge mushroom fan, but I didn’t sense a strong mushroom taste.

 The Worst Food in Galaxy’s Edge

 Some menu items were not fan favorites at Galaxy’s Edge.
-These are the food items I would skip at Galaxy’s Edge.
+These are the worst food and drinks I would skip at Galaxy’s Edge.